blockprotocol/blockprotocol/rfcs/text/1020-link-entities.md

            └─┘
 ```

-Unfortunately expressing a path as a list of entities falls apart when looking at cases where a pair of entities has multiple links between them.
+Unfortunately, expressing a path as a list of entities falls apart when looking at cases where a pair of entities has multiple links between them.
 Take the following scenario with three entities, (`A`, `B`, and `C`), and three links (`1`, `2`, and `3`) between them:

 ```text